PSL joint Review: Baroka frustrate Cape Town City, Stellenbosch hold Chippa United | Goal.com

-PSL joint review: Baroka frustrate Cape Town City, Stellenbosch hold Chippa United
+Saturday’s PSL Joint Review: Bidvest Wits shock AmaZulu, Baroka frustrate Cape Town City, Stellenbosch hold Chippa United

 The eagerly-anticipated 2019/20 Premier Soccer League (PSL) season got off to a bright start on Saturday afternoon.